 The är mask uses a treatment called ViralOff® which claims to reduce 99.8% of the virus particles on the surface of the mask within two hours.
 This is a brand new self-cleaning technology that also prevents the inhalation of pollen, pollution and other viruses, as well as COVID-19.
 The technology was made by a Swedish company called Polygiene® and claims to not interfere with the natural bacterial flora of your skin.

-In addition to ViralOff®, the mask is also made with a cutting-edge fabric known as ‘Eco Acqua Zero’ which is water resistant.
-This helps to absorb and remove water from inside of the mask.
+In addition to ViralOff®, the mask is also made with a cutting-edge fabric known as ‘Eco Acqua Zero’ which is water-resistant.
+This helps to absorb and remove water from the inside of the mask.

 The mask comes with a replaceable filter that has an aluminium piece at the top so that you can adjust the mask over your nose for a more cosy fit.
 There is foam along the top of the aluminium which makes it more comfortable when wearing for longer periods and also prevents leakage.
 The mask also had adjustable straps (complete with s small buckle) so that the mask fits snugly on different size heads.